-Our Māori population has a considerably younger age structure, with 10.3% of our Māori population aged under five, compared to 5.6% of the total population.
-There is a growing body of evidence that children's experiences during the first 1,000 days of life have farreaching impacts on their health, educational and social outcomes.
+Latest population statistics show 9.7% of our Māori population is aged under five, compared to 4.7% of our non-Māori population.
+There is a growing body of evidence that children's experiences during the first 1,000 days of life have far-reaching impacts on their health, educational and social outcomes.
 In supporting our population to thrive, it will be important to focus on the health needs of our younger Māori population.